sireum/kekinian/readme.md

 The main advantage of using the source distribution is that updates can be done incrementally while the binary distribution requires complete re-installation.
 On the other hand, source distribution requires more setup.
+As Sireum is currently in its early active development phase, it is highly recommended to use the source distribution.

 ### Binary Distributions